Dermatology Elective Information for Visiting Medical Students

 Information for Rotators Interested in Dermatology Residency Training:

-I would like to clarify our dermatology resident selection process for those of you who are interested in pursuing a career in dermatology.
-We review every completed application beginning in November of each year.
+A note of clarification about our dermatology resident selection process for those of you who are interested in pursuing a career in dermatology.
+We review every completed application beginning in October of each year.
 All residents and faculty meet and collectively select 25-30 candidates to invite for an interview.
-Interview candidates are notified in early December and interviews take place on most Fridays in January.
+Interview candidates are notified in late November and interviews take place on Fridays late November and December.